India curtails tour of South Africa, T20Is to be played later; departure delayed by one week | Sports-Games

 The four T20s will be played at a later date and Cricket South Africa said it will confirm the venues for the new schedule in the next 48 hours.

-The Indians were originally set to leave on December 9 but the travel plans have changed, which means that the Tests are unlikely to start on December 17 as planned earlier.
+The Indians were originally set to leave on December 9 but the travel plans have changed, which means that the Tests will now start on December 26 instead of the previously finalised December 17.

-India are scheduled to play three Tests and three ODIs during the tour.
+''India's tour of South Africa, 2021-22, will proceed with the revised dates and itinerary.
+The team will participate in a three-match Test series followed by a three-match ODI series starting December 26,'' stated BCCI secretary Jay Shah.

-CSA and BCCI Secretary Jay Shah's statements came as the Indian Board officials met for an Annual General Meeting here.
+CSA and Shah's statements came as the Indian Board officials met for an Annual General Meeting here.

 Cricket South Africa appreciated BCCI's commitment to the series.